 For Lumin-specific information about VPR and the other Lumin metrics, see Lumin Metrics.

-Tenable assigns all vulnerabilities a static severity based on the vulnerability's CVSSv2 score.
+Tenable assigns all vulnerabilities a severity (Info, Low, Medium, High, or Critical) based on the vulnerability's static CVSSv2 score

-Tenable.io analysis pages provide summary information about vulnerabilities using the following severity categories.
+Tenable.io analysis pages provide summary information about vulnerabilities using the following CVSS categories.

 The plugin's highest vulnerability CVSSv2 score is 10.0.